-Based in Nashville – which is known as the nation's healthcare capital – Waller is one of the leading firms in the U.S. for healthcare law.
+Based in Nashville – the nation's healthcare capital – Waller is one of the leading firms in the US for healthcare law.
 We caught up with a few of its seasoned attorneys to discover what it's like to become a lawyer in this broad and rapidly evolving area.

 Chambers Associate: What is healthcare law?

 J.D.
 Thomas, partner: Generally speaking, healthcare law covers the range of services that clients in the healthcare industry need which are specific or related to the unique business and regulatory issues of that industry.
 These include healthcare-related financial transactions, healthcare regulatory work, and litigation that involves healthcare rules and regulations.

 John Haubenreich, partner: Practicing in healthcare law can mean anything from high-stakes litigation with the government; detailed analysis of real estate transactions; negotiating multi-million dollar mergers and acquisitions; conducting sensitive and confidential internal investigations; securing trademarks, patents, and copyrights; and more.
 Clients include hospitals, drug manufacturers, physician groups, insurance companies, individual doctors and other healthcare employees, products and software creators, and startups, among many others.
 The healthcare industry is so wide-ranging, and so highly regulated, that virtually any company or individual doing business will need legal advice and experienced representation, at many different points – and in many different contexts – during the course of their business.